samhuk/exhibitor/README.md

 export default render
 ```

-Declare exhibitions of your components with the Javascript API:
+Declare exhibitions of your components with the Exhibitor Javascript API:

 ```typescript
 // src/button.exh.ts